University of South Dakota School of Law: Demographics and rankings

 Admission is competitive; for the class entering in the fall of 2010, 220 out of 449 J.D. applicants were offered admission (48.9%), with 75 matriculating.
 They came from 46 colleges and 14 states.
 58% percent were South Dakota residents, 42% were female, and 9% minorities.
 The 25th, 50th, and 75th percentile LSAT scores and GPAs for the class were 150/153/156 and 3.18/3.44/3.73 respectively.
-The U.S. News & World Report law school rankings placed South Dakota at 65th of the law schools in the U.S. in 2010.
-In 2013, The National Jurist listed South Dakota Law in the top 5 schools for "Best Value."
+The 2026 U.S. News & World Report law school rankings placed South Dakota at 122nd of the law schools in the U.S. In 2013, The National Jurist listed South Dakota Law in the top 5 schools for "Best Value."
 In 2013, The National Law Journal listed South Dakota Law #5 for employment in the government and Public Interest sector, as the law school alumni populates many of the prominent government positions within the state.

-The U.S. News & World Report placed South Dakota at 128 of 215 law schools in the U.S. in 2018 and in 2019.
-For the 2020 U.S. News & World Report law school rankings placed South Dakota as the 39th best public law school.
 University of South Dakota School of Law is accredited by the American Bar Association and is a member of the Association of American Law Schools.
 According to South Dakota's official 2013 ABA-required disclosures, 60.6% of the Class of 2013 obtained full-time, long-term, JD-required employment nine months after graduation, making it the best in the region with the exception of the University of Minnesota Law School.
 Within the state of South Dakota, it is widely regarded as the most historically significant and venerable educational institution due to its long-time role of producing most of the lawyers of the state.